-The Company and/or Katonah Debt Advisors entered into employment agreements with Messrs.
-Pearson, Wirth (our former Chief Financial Officer, Secretary and Treasurer), Gilpin, Corless, Kratzman (our former Vice President) and Gilligan.
+The Company and/or Katonah Debt Advisors is a party to employment agreements with Messrs.
+Pearson, Gilpin, Corless, Gilligan and Ms. Simeone.
 Each of Messrs.
-Pearson, Wirth (our former Chief Financial Officer, Secretary and Treasurer), Gilpin and Corless received or receive his salary, bonus, stock awards and benefits pursuant to their employment agreements with the Company.
-Messrs.
-Kratzman (our former Vice President) and Gilligan received or receive their salary, bonus and benefits pursuant to employment agreements with Katonah Debt Advisors.
-Effective December 31, 2011, the employment agreement between the Company and Mr. Kratzman was terminated.
+Pearson, Gilpin, Corless and Ms. Simeone receive their salary, bonus, stock awards and benefits pursuant to their employment agreements with the Company.
+Mr. Gilligan receives his salary, bonus and benefits pursuant to his employment agreement with Katonah Debt Advisors.